ciscoketcheon/ESA-API-BULK-URL/README.md

 Check back the dictionary on ESA, it's updated.
 ![](bulk3.jpg)

-Further email test, sample content filter to use the URL list
+Further email test, sample content filter to match URL in the dictionary, and modify subject and add custom log:-
 ![](bulk4.jpg)

 Send a test email containing the URL, example of using `swaks`:-